gsidhu/buzee-tauri/logbook.md

 # Logbook

+- Counting the number of files added and letting front-end know when indexing is done.
+- Made file indexing thread async using `tokio` crate.
 - Storing UNIX timestamps as BIGINT/i64 instead of strings.
 - Search with file type filter works.
 - File search works.